aohibbard/portfolio-lumen/content/pages/about.md

 template: "page"
 ---

-Andrew Hibbard is a software engineer.
+Andrew Hibbard is a software engineer with a background in the visual arts.

 ### Contact